Student life can feel like being surrounded by alarms that won’t stop going off.

 Give yourself as much time as possible to get ready.
 If it’s a job interview, research the workplace and even the person who will be interviewing you.
 Make a list of questions they might ask and have a friend conduct a mock interview with you.

 You can also plan out how you’ll present yourself.
 Pick out an outfit that makes you feel comfortable and professional.
-You can even map out exactly what buses to take if you’re worried about being late.
+If your interview is in person, you can even map out exactly what buses to take if you’re worried about being late.

 Learn from your mistakes